niplav/site/language.md

 *	What does an enthusiast for upper body clothing say when they see a new piece?
 	“Intewesting”
 * I had to reject the p-zombie for the position, they just weren't qualiafied.
+* Haskellers don't do jhãnic meditation?
+Because it's all about cultivating states.

 ### German